lorne-rtm/rtm-docs/docs/user_docs/getting_started/features.rst

 - 80% of transaction fees from futures transactions and asset transactions.
 - They will also be paid in the future for Smart Contracts storage and execution.

-You :download:`Download <../../_static/papers/Raptoreum_Rewards_Structure.pdf>` the Raptoreum block reward and smooth reduction schedule or view it below.
+You can :download:`Download <../../_static/papers/Raptoreum_Rewards_Structure.pdf>` the Raptoreum block reward and smooth reduction schedule or view it below.

 .. raw:: html